OmkarSarkar204/Ardupilot_Log_Analysis/Version-3/README.md

+This has been added here to keep the Proposal Tight, It contains the detailed working of the prototype

 # Prototype Progress

 A working prototype of the diagnostic system was developed during the pre-GSoC period to validate core design decisions.
 The codebase is functional and open-source, focused on verifying the system architecture.
 Production-level optimizations, robust error handling, and hardened coding practices will be added during the full development phase.